facetlayer/flpipeline/src/hints/new-project-setup-nextjs.md

 ---
 description: How to set up a new Next.js web project
+relevant_for: Setting up a new Next.js project from scratch, initializing a Next.js application, creating a new Next.js project
 ---

 ## How to Set up a Next.js Web Project